JamesBrod/JamesBrod.github.io/_pages/gallery.md

 A gallery of photos I've taken just for fun!

-{% include gallery id="gallery" layout="half" caption="This is a half gallery layout example." %}
+{% include gallery id="gallery" layout="half" caption="Some photos I've taken since moving to Seoul." %}